Mendozawendy/PHYS5394-Wendy/README.md

 Lab 4: Generate 5 and 1/2 signal Nqyuist Frequency.
 Lab 5: Generate 3 sinusoids at different frequencies, add them, filter each, then perform FFT and compare plots of original vs filtered signal periodograms.
-Lab 6: Adding Spectrogram to my signal testgensinusig.m
+Lab 6: Adding Spectrogram to my signal testgensinusig.m Lab 7: Pseudonumber for uniform distribution & normal distribution creating plots of PDF and Histrogram